chrissandico/fargate_strands_chatbot/README.md

-# TCG Assistant API
+# One Piece TCG Shopping Assistant

-This project implements a Trading Card Game (TCG) Assistant API using FastAPI and Strands Agents.
-The API provides endpoints for weather information and card research.
+This project implements a One Piece Trading Card Game (TCG) Shopping Assistant API using FastAPI and Strands Agents.
+The API provides endpoints for weather information, card research, and a coordinator agent that helps players find competitive decks and purchase cards.

 ## Features